Lifeline Medical Alert System Review 2025

 The Bottom Line on Lifeline

 Overall, Lifeline offers easy-to-use, reliable alert systems.
-They’re great for those who want a no-brainer system with no frills attached.
-As for which Lifeline product to choose, I prefer the On the Go, as you can use it anywhere at home or on the go, and it’s incredibly easy to set up, maintain, and use in an emergency.
+They’re great for those who want a no-brainer system with no frills.
+I prefer the On the Go system, since you can use it both at home and on the go, and it’s incredibly easy to set up, maintain and use in an emergency.

 If you’re on a tight budget, the HomeSafe system is the cheapest option and offers high-quality at-home protection.
 Once the product arrives, be sure to test the unit at home for coverage.
 If you don’t feel comfortable doing so on your own, go with the professional installation option.

-All of my interactions with Lifeline employees, including their customer service team, the Lifeline Chat, and the response center, were very positive.
-Lifeline also received an A+ rating from the Better Business Bureau, a big plus in my book.
+All of my interactions with Lifeline employees, including their customer-service team, the Lifeline Chat and the response center, were very positive.
+Lifeline also received an A+ rating and is accredited by the Better Business Bureau, a big plus in my book.
 According to Lifeline, many of their team members have been with the company for over 25 years, which says a lot about the quality of service and how the company treats its employees.

 Our Methodology